 Breezy, spacious and close-to-nature, parks make for some of the best places to cool down after a tough day, literally.
 And considering our country’s scorching heat, parks are probably best enjoyed during the night anyway.
 Located in the city centre is the KLCC Park, which fronts the Twin Towers.
 The huge park houses a children’s playground, a scattering of covered pondoks, a popular water feature (with both kids and adults) and a jogging track that’s always busy.
 Every night, there’s a water and light show at the aptly-named Lake Symphony fountains that draws hordes of both locals and tourists.
 If you’re looking to spend time with your pets after work, head over to Desa ParkCity’s pet-friendly The Central Park.
 The gated residence ensures tight security and there's hardly a scrap of trash found on its grounds.

 Why go to a freezing and overly loud cinema when you can watch a movie on a helipad?
-Organised by the people behind Stratosphere at The Roof, the pop-up Helipad Cinema – sharing the same space as the bar – has a host of screenings lined up every month, and have included movies such as Oscar-winning ‘La La Land’, the hilarious ‘Step Brothers’ and the family-friendly ‘Finding Dory’.
+Organised by the people behind Stratosphere at The Roof, the pop-up Moonlight Cinema – sharing the same space as the bar – happens every Wednesday from 7.30pm onwards, and have included movies such as Oscar-winning ‘La La Land’, the hilarious ‘Step Brothers’ and the family-friendly ‘Finding Dory’.
 Beanbags are scattered about the artificial turf-covered helipad, the huge screen and great sound system ensure a pleasant movie-going experience, and your ticket grants you a bucket of popcorn and drinks from Stratosphere’s bar.
-That’s your weekend night, sorted.
+You can also opt for the beanie package which will get you a bottle of wine and a picnic food basket.